Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 Audit streams represent a pipeline that flows audit events from your Azure DevOps organization to a stream target.
 Every half hour or less, new audit events are bundled and streamed to your targets.

-We recommend reviewing common [Azure Sentinel detection patterns and rules provided in GitHub](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/AzureDevOpsAuditing) as part of configuring Azure Sentinel.
+We recommend reviewing common [Microsoft Sentinel detection patterns and rules provided in GitHub](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/AzureDevOpsAuditing) as part of configuring Microsoft Sentinel.

 In order to configure audit stream for Azure Monitor, identify the following information: